-A townhouse inspection starts at $350 and includes a Free Thermal Scan to help find water leaks, my Homeowner Newsletter and our BUY BACK GUARANTEE.
+A townhouse inspection starts includes a Free Thermal Scan to help find water leaks and my Homeowner Newsletter.

 Whether it’s a freehold or condo townhouse, we start on the outside of the house and inspect the roof for any signs of missing shingles, old age or areas vulnerable to leakage.
 Then we work around the home and inspect the foundation, grading, windows, walls, chimney, gutters, electrical, decks and air conditioner.

 Once inside, the electrical panel is the next stop and we are looking for any signs of improper installation like double taps or undersized wires.
 This is where you’re informed of the location of the main disconnect switch and it’s amperage.